Did Meghan Markle Just Make Her Most Political Speech Yet As A Royal?

 The Duchess also expounded on the greater implications of voter equality, saying, “Women’s suffrage is not simply about the right to vote for women” — and specifically pointed to those who exist within the margins. “[It is] also about what that represents: the basic and fundamental human right of all people, including those members of society who have been marginalized whether for reasons of race, gender, ethnicity, or orientation, to be able to participate in the choices for their future and their community.”

 It’s worth noting that women’s suffrage — and, more broadly, equal and fair representation for all in government — shouldn’t be a political issue.
 But even now, in 2018, the right to vote is under attack all over the world.
-In the United States, key protections in the the Voting Rights Act of 1965 were gutted by the conservative-leaning Supreme Court in 2013.
-Today, the state of Georgia is at the centre of a greater conversation about voter suppression among communities of colour.
+In Markle’s native United States, key protections in the the Voting Rights Act of 1965 were gutted by the conservative-leaning Supreme Court in 2013.
+Today, the state of Georgia is at the center of a greater conversation about voter suppression among communities of color.

 Markle’s words are a reminder that speaking out about equality and fairness, whether taboo or not, are crucial in these times — and we hope that Kensington Palace is as proud of their woke duchess as we are.
 You can watch her speech below.